natebarksdale/natebarksdale.github.io/src/content/blog/2023-08-29-8-things-you-may-not-know-about-henry-viii.md

 ---
 author: Nate Barksdale
-pubDatetime: 2023-08-29
+pubDatetime: 2014-12-16
-modDatetime: 2025-03-18
+modDatetime: 2025-03-20T14:57:36Z
-title: 8 Things You May Not Know About Henry VIII
+title: Eight Things You May Not Know About Henry VIII
-slug: 8-things-you-may-not-know-about-henry-viii
+slug: eight-things-you-may-not-know-about-henry-viii
 featured: false
 draft: false
 description: Defender of the faith?
 Yes.
 Of his wives?
 Not so much.